volodymyrhudyma/blog/content/blog/2020-07-01-5-things-i-have-learned-during-3-years-of-react.md

 });
 ```

-## Do not make everything reusable
+## Do Not Make Everything Reusable

 *Messy, but reusable code should not be produced.*